UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/CICS/troubleshooting.md

 ```

 In this example, the Discard resources step fails for program DFHSJJI.
 The output of message BUZCP0031E lists the attempted EXEC CICS command, **DISCARD PROGRAM**, followed by the RESP and RESP 2 codes **NOTAUTH** and **100** respectively.
-You can find information on the command and response codes in the[DISCARD PROGRAM](http://www-01.ibm.com/support/knowledgecenter/SSGMCP_5.2.0/com.ibm.cics.ts.systemprogramming.doc/commands/dfha8_discardprogram.html) topic of the CICS TS online production documentation.
+You can find information on the command and response codes in the [DISCARD PROGRAM](http://www-01.ibm.com/support/knowledgecenter/SSGMCP_5.2.0/com.ibm.cics.ts.systemprogramming.doc/commands/dfha8_discardprogram.html) topic of the CICS TS online production documentation.

 Details for *any* EXEC CICS command and respective RESP and RESP2 codes are available in the [System Programming reference](http://www-01.ibm.com/support/knowledgecenter/SSGMCP_5.2.0/com.ibm.cics.ts.doc/topics/reference_sysprog.html) section of the CICS TS online product documentation, sorted by command name.